 Starting to make some money

 The site was starting to make some money now, and in January 2010, I had my first month where I broke £60.
 I was made up! £60 was the magic threshold you had to pass in any one month in order to get paid.
-I had been paid previously, but only by adding up month’s totals together. £60 was a big deal for me.
+I had been paid previously, but only by adding up the month’s totals together. £60 was a big deal for me.
 I remember thinking back that £60 was a massive amount to make.

-At first I wrote the articles myself, but then I got wind of using freelancers to write articles for me.
+At first, I wrote the articles myself, but then I got wind of using freelancers to write articles for me.
 I believe there are a number of sites out there that offer this service, but I used oDesk.
 The going rate for 10 400 word articles was $50.
-At $5 per articles, I thought this was a great deal and plunged in.
+At $5 per article, I thought this was a great deal and plunged in.
 I got my fingers burned a few times with people providing crappy articles, but I found a few really good writers who were happy t write decent content for the money.

 Things were starting to happen in February I made over £75 and in March, I broke £100 for the first time.
 The Keyword Academy also had a great badge system on its forum where you were given different badges as your earnings went up.
 I was proudly receiving new badges nearly every month now.
 Something that had seemed insurmountable was slowly becoming a reality.